-Floyd was 53 when Toni was born and he was troubled with bad knees, so she became his constant companion and helper.
-Toni built wooden stools for every barn and shed so that her father could always sit.
-She fetched tools for him when he tinkered on vehicles, and consequently she knew all her fractions long before kindergarten.
+Floyd was 53 when Toni was born and was troubled with bad knees, so Toni became his constant companion and helper.
+She built wooden stools for every barn and shed so that her father could always sit.
+She fetched tools for him when he tinkered on vehicles and consequently, she knew all of her fractions long before kindergarten.

-Meanwhile, Floyd Korzan passed away and his youngest son continued farming on most of the land, with Toni retaining some of the original homestead.
-During all the years that Toni spent in Massachusetts, she came back home to South Dakota every year for opening weekend of pheasant season.
-Because so many family members returned at this time, the annual Korzan reunion was also held during this weekend.
+Meanwhile, Floyd Korzan passed away and his youngest son, Charlie, continued farming on most of the family’s land.
+Toni retained some of the original homestead, left to her by her father.
+While raising her family in Massachusetts, Toni came back home to South Dakota with her children every year in October for opening weekend of pheasant season.
+Because so many family members returned at this time, the annual Korzan family reunion was also held in Kimball during that weekend.

 Building on a long history of hunting in the family, the Korzans began guiding hunters in the late 1990s.
 After being peripherally involved in this endeavor, Toni saw the need for a more full-service experience.
 Drawing from her own travel experiences in Italy, Aruba, Canada, London, and numerous U.S. destinations, Toni began dreaming of creating a destination that would allow visitors to enjoy hunting in Kimball even more by offering the robust amenities of a resort.
 Thus, Dakota Prairie Lodge & Resort was born.